mongodb/specifications/source/change-streams/change-streams.rst

 Attempting to resume with an old resume token may degrade server performance since the server needs to scan through more oplog entries.
 Worse, if the resume token is older than the last oplog entry stored on the server, then resuming is impossible.

 Imagine the change stream matches a very small percentage of events.
 On a ``getMore`` the server scans the oplog for the duration of ``maxAwaitTimeMS`` but finds no matching entries and returns an empty response (still containing a ``postBatchResumeToken``).
 There may be a long sequence of empty responses.
 Then due to a network error, the change stream tries resuming.
-If we tried resuming with the cached ``documentResumeToken`` this throws out the oplog scanning the server had done for the long sequence of getMores with empty responses.
+If we tried resuming with the most recent ``_id``, this throws out the oplog scanning the server had done for the long sequence of getMores with empty responses.
 But resuming with the last ``postBatchResumeToken`` skips the unnecessary scanning of unmatched oplog entries.

 Test Plan
 =========